philemonnwanne/altschool-cloud-exercises/Month-02/Exercise-06/Exercise-06.md

 Use dpkg --info (= dpkg-deb --info) to examine archive files. root@ubuntu:~#
 ```
-This confirms that autofs is not installed on my system and hence automounting is not enabled.
+This confirms that autofs is not installed on my system and compliance with the above recommendation.